et0and/portfolio-redux/content/projects/te-wahi.md

 <h3>Learnings, reflections and next steps</h3>

-Upon the third iteration of the Te Wāhi homepage, a small follow-up Tally survey was conducted recording the responses of 25 students and their experience with the hub.
+Upon the third iteration of the Te Wāhi homepage, a small follow-up survey was conducted recording the responses of 25 students and their experience with the hub.
 The key findings were:

 - All students recorded appreciated having a centralised knowledge hub online
 - Most students felt the hub was easy to use.
 Two students noted that occasionally videos would fail to load on the hub, which will need further investigation